-When the Academy of Literacy and Learning was established by Tang Taizong, he commissioned eighteen scholars including Du Ruhui, Fang Xuanling, and Lu Deming to be the fellows of the Academy, and ordered Yan Liben to produce portraits of the eighteen scholars.
+When Tang Taizong established the Academy of Literacy and Learning, he invited eighteen scholars, including Du Ruhui, Fang Xuanling, and Lu Deming, to be fellows of the Academy, and ordered Yan Liben to produce portraits of the eighteen scholars.
 These paintings were called the Portraits of the Eighteen Scholars (Shiba xueshi xiezhen tu).
 Jiu Tangshu 72.11a.

-Huizong recognized Cai as a very prominent figure on poetry and calligraphy, while he himself was held up to be one of the best artists for his calligraphy, painting, and other cultural pursuits.
-Huizong’s admiration of Cai’s poetry was such that he was able to recall one of Cai’s poems composed two decades earlier.
-Cai’s calligraphic works appear on the same steles with Huizong’s, which was deemed a grand accomplishment then.
-Huizong collected some of Cai’s calligraphic works and preserved them carefully in a box wrapped by silk.
-That their calligraphic works appearing together on the same painting was no surprise.
+Huizong recognised Cai as a prominent figure in poetry and calligraphy, while the emperor himself was considered one of the best artists for his calligraphy, painting, and other cultural pursuits.
+Huizong so admired Cai’s poetry that he could recall one of Cai’s poems composed two decades earlier.
+Cai’s calligraphic works appear on the same steles as Huizong’s.
+This would have been considered an immense honour.
+Huizong collected some of Cai’s calligraphic works and preserved them carefully in a box wrapped in silk.
+It therefore comes as no surprise that their calligraphic works appear together on the same painting.

 The two colophon poems are closely related.
-First of all, they all express a similar concern of recruiting new talents.
-Second, Huizong’s poem hints that the qin was played, poems were chanted, and calligraphic works were written, even though the painting itself did not show all of these activities.
-The audial elements of the literati gathering include not just the qin music, but also the chanting of both the poems.
-We can see clearly that Cai’s poem shares the same rhyme with that of Huizong’s.
-The basic tonal patterns are also the same, although minor variations exist.
-Cai’s poem, therefore, resonates with Huizong’s in terms of the content, rhythm, and rhyme, which listeners would recognize easily when the poems were chanted aloud.
+First, they both express similar concerns about recruiting new talents.
+Second, Huizong’s poem hints that the qin was played, poems were recited, and calligraphic works were written, even though the painting did not show all these activities.
+The audial elements of the literati gathering include qin music and the chanting of both poems.
+We can see clearly that Cai’s poem shares the same rhyme as Huizong’s.
+The basic tonal patterns are also the same, with minor variations.
+In this way, Cai’s poem resonates with Huizong’s in terms of the content, rhythm, and rhyme, which listeners would easily recognise when the poems were recited aloud.

-It is not clear when exactly the Literati Gathering was created.
-However, it might be done before the compilation of the Daguan Treatise, in which Huizong and his subordinates regulated the tea practices and suggested using dark-colored tea bowls.
-The painters were not intentionally creating a painting to reveal Huizong’s favorite tea preparation process; rather, they were interested in the banquet scene to depict a literati gathering in which the literati chat with each other, drink alcohol and then tea, and enjoy a leisure moment in a beautiful garden with trees and rocks.
-The alcohol makes them tipsy but the tea awakens them, and these changing states are referred to in Huizong’s poem.
-Since there were multiple tea-making methods and Huizong had not yet announced his favorite way, light-colored tea bowls were depicted to be used.
+It is not clear when precisely Literati Gathering was created.
+However, the light-coloured tea bowls in the painting suggest that it might have been painted before the compilation of the Daguan Treatise, in which Huizong and his subordinates regulated the tea practices and suggested using dark-coloured tea bowls.
+The painters were not intentionally creating a painting to reveal Huizong’s favourite tea preparation process.
+Rather, they were interested in the banquet scene depicting a literati gathering in which they converse, imbibe alcohol and tea, and enjoy a moment of leisure in a beautiful garden with trees and rocks.
+The alcohol makes them tipsy, but the tea energizes them, and these changing states are referred to in Huizong’s poem.

-Another colophon poem composed by Cai, which shares the same rhyme but not the same tonal patterns, appears on another painting also attributed to Huizong:
+Cai also composed the colophon poem for Painting of Listening to the Qin (Tingqin tu; hereafter Qin Listening) housed in the Beijing Palace Museum (fig. 1.2a).
+It shares the same rhyme scheme but not the same tonal patterns and appears on another painting also attributed to Huizong: